 These truths should be self-evident: that all human beings are created equal; that they are endowed by their Creator with certain unalienable rights; that among these are the rights to: life; liberty; equal rights; equal opportunity; justice; public safety; universal health care; complete public education from preschool-child care to post-graduate school; fair and adequate compensation for your labor; adequate social security income for those in need of it, so that no one suffers from hunger, poverty, or homelessness; freedom of religion, with freedom from theocratic imposition of religion into government by any particular religion or religious sect(s); and real freedom in the pursuit of happiness.

-Consider that the U.S. Constitution and many of its amendments were written in the late 1700s, and while the idea that government should be by "the consent of the governed" was then a revolutionary idea and a great leap forward, it did not lead us to where we should be, and where we are destined to be.
+Consider that the U.S. Constitution and many of its amendments were written in the late 1700s when the idea that government should be by "the consent of the governed" was a revolutionary idea and a great leap forward.
+However, it did not lead us to where we should be, and where we are destined to be.

 Now it is time to take advantage of the tools which the Founding Fathers created for us to advance and progress forward, instead of continuing to be pushed backward.